Heat Shrink Tubing – Use of heat shrink tubing

 You can find the best tips here:

 1. Firstly, when heat shrink tubing is to be heated, it is recommended to start in the middle of the tubing, then gradually move towards one end and then from the center again towards the other end.
-This way you can avoid air pockets in the hose.
+This way you can avoid air pockets in the shrik tube to clarify.

-2. Next, heat shrink tubing also shrinks in length.
+2. Next, heat shrink tubing throughout shrinks lengthwise as well.
 You should take this into account when cutting the heat shrink tubing.

 3. If the object to be covered is made of metal or heat-conducting,it must be carefully ensured that the object is preheated to avoid “cold spots” or “cold marks”.
 It guarantees a snug and even fit of the tube.

 4. When cutting the shrink tubing and cuffs to desired length, make sure the ends are smooth.
-Carelessly cut and uneven edges can cause the heat shrink tubing and cuffs to crack during shrinkage.
+Due to sloppy cut and uneven edges can cause heat shrink tubing and cuffs to crack during shrinking.

 5. When choosing the size of the shrink tube, it is important to take into account the 80:20 rule at the same time.
 This means that the hose size must be chosen so that the shrinkage is at least 20% and at most 80%.
 Detailed examples of how to choose the right shrink tubing can be found in our catalog, in the section insulation products.